• Skip to primary navigation

 MANGO AND LIME CHICKEN SKEWERS

-These chicken skewers are a summertime family favourite.
-Fruity and smokey, they pair perfectly with a super simple Sriracha mayo that even the kids will love.
+Fruity and smokey, these Mango & Lime Chicken Skewers pair perfectly with a super simple Sriracha mayo that even the kids will love.
+They can also be cooked in the air-fryer as well as the barbecue.

 No ratings yet